 Employees who use their personal automobile for authorized office business shall receive reimbursement at the applicable rate as established by the Internal Revenue Service.
 Alternatively, employees may use a LAVTA staff vehicle.
-When doing so, employees must comply with the requirements outlined in the Use of LAVTA Service Vehicle Policy.
+Whether using a personal vehicle or an agency owned vehicle while doing work for the agency the employees must comply with the requirements outlined in the Use of LAVTA Service Vehicle Policy.